-We have experienced minor delays on the inbound supply chain at our partners and our own facilities as a result of COVID-19.
+We have experienced minor delays on the inbound supply chain at our partners and our own facilities.
 Additional delays on both inbound and outbound logistics have also created challenges.
 We have been able to identify alternative solutions such that none of the issues has had a material impact on our ability to fulfill demand.
-If disruptions to global businesses as a result of the COVID-19 pandemic continue or worsen, our business could face greater supply chain delays and difficulty shipping or receiving products and materials, which could have a material adverse effect on our financial condition and results of operations.
+If disruptions to global businesses continue or worsen, our business could face greater supply chain delays and difficulty shipping or receiving products and materials, which could have a material adverse effect on our financial condition and results of operations.